konstructio/kubefirst-docs/docs/kubefirst/civo/gitlab/user-creation.md

 git checkout -b new-user
 ```

-The folder `civo-gitlab/terraform/users/admins` contains two separate files that represent admin users: `admin-one.tf` (commented-out), and the kubefirst_bot user in the `kbot.tf` file.
+The folder `civo-gitlab/terraform/users/admins` contains two separate files that represent admin users: `admin-one.tf` (commented-out), and the kbot user in the `kbot.tf` file.
 Here's the module from `admin-one.tf`:

 ```terraform
 module "admin_one" {